oneQuasi/Lazy/README.md

 1. Set up [gentle](https://github.com/lowerquality/gentle) for lipsyncing.
     - As gentle's website is down, you may need to [copy the "exp" folder from a docker container](https://github.com/lowerquality/gentle/issues/336).
+    - Lazy assumes that there's a local directory called `gentle`, and that it has a Python [venv](https://docs.python.org/3/library/venv.html) setup.

 2. Create a `config.json5`.
 An example config is shown below:

 ```json5